aaishahaslam/projects/project1/index.md

 ## Part 2 Model Selection and Creating Potential Forecasts

 Based on the graphs above, **an Exponential Trend Smoothing (ETS) model** would be appropriate due to the trend and multiplicative seasonality present.
-ETS models incorporate error (additive or multiplicative), trend (none, additive, or damped), and seasonality (none, additive or multiplicative).
-This means there are **18 possible ETS models** we can choose from.
+Exponential smoothing is a method of forecasting that uses a weighted average of past observations to predict future values.
+The weights assigned to past observations are exponential, with more recent observations having a higher weight than older observations ETS models incorporate error (additive or multiplicative), trend (none, additive, or damped), and seasonality (none, additive or multiplicative).
+This means there are about **18 possible ETS models** we can choose from.

 I am choosing **ETS (M,A,M) and damped ETS model (M,Ad,M)** based on the graph as it shows multiplicative seasonality, matched seasonality with residuals and trend is visible as well.